-London doesn't have the best reputation when it comes to affordable prices, but there are plenty of budget stores to visit if you know where to look.
-After growing up in the city, I'm excited to share my favorite spots for shopping with you.
+London doesn't have the best reputation when it comes to affordable prices, but there are plenty of budget stores if you know where to look.
+The city offers everything from department stores to chains to street markets for your shopping enjoyment.

 The Classic Department Stores

-If you want a true London experience, head to the following stores to pick up some bargains while mingling with the locals.
+For a true London experience, the city has a couple of can’t miss spots you should visit to pick up bargains while mingling with the locals.

-Harrods: Harrods is London's most famous luxury department store, but that shouldn't put you off visiting.
-Instead, head straight to the souvenir section, where you can grab an inexpensive Harrods-branded item as a memento from your trip.
-It's also worth checking out the sale sections around the store to see what's on offer.
+- Harrods: It may be London's most famous luxury department store, but that shouldn't deter you from visiting.
+Instead, go straight to the souvenir section, where you can grab an inexpensive Harrods-branded item as a trip memento.
+It's also worth checking out the sale sections.

-Selfridges: Selfridges is more affordable than harrods, but still a high-end option with the opportunity for finding good value items.
-This department store offers anything from fashion to electronics; jewellery to books.
-It's also well worth a visit as it has the largest denim department in the world, with over 11,000 pairs of jeans on offer in one giant part of the store.
+- Selfridges: More affordable than Harrods, Selfridges is still a high-end option with the opportunity for finding good value items.
+This department store offers anything from fashion to electronics and jewelry to books.
+It's worthwhile to catch the largest denim department in the world, with over 11,000 pairs of jeans on sale.

 Pick a capital city anywhere in the world and it'll most likely be packed full of the same stores: H&M, Mango, Zara, and Topshop.
-You'll be able to find these on most of the major shopping streets in the city, like Oxford Street, and they're usually clustered close together.
-Great if you have a spare half an hour and want to treat yourself to something new!
+You'll find these on most of the major shopping streets in the city, like Oxford Street, and they're usually clustered close together, which works well if you want to treat yourself to something new.

-When it comes to affordable fashion in the city, these are a great option if you just want to spend a few pounds on a new top.
+When it comes to affordable fashion in the city, these are a great option if you just want to spend a little money on a new top.
 Think Zara for the nicest clothes, and H&M for the most inexpensive.

 Don't Forget Carnaby Street

 One cool, pedestrians-only spot near Oxford Street is Carnaby Street.
-Here, stores and cafes line the wide walkways, and you can pick up anything everything from Diesel jeans to antique hippiewear.
-A sweet little coffee spot on this street is called Sacred is a good place to rest your shopping-tired feet while having a cardamom-flavored cup of Thai coffee with condensed milk.
+Stores and cafes line the wide walkways, and you can pick up anything from Diesel jeans to antique hippie wear.
+The street is lined with opportunities like Sacred, a sweet little coffee spot that's a good place to rest your shopping-tired feet while having a cardamom-flavored cup of Thai coffee with condensed milk.

-Check Out the Street Markets if You Catch a Sunny Day
+Check Out the Street Markets on a Sunny Day

-London's street markets are some of the best, so if you find yourself craving some retail therapy and it's not pouring with rain, check out some of these options:
+London's street markets are some of the best, so if you are craving some retail therapy and it's not raining, explore some of local bargain hunters’ favorites.

-Portobello Market: This is one of London's most famous markets, and it's even pictured at the top of this article.
-Head here for clothes and antiques shopping, as well as some inexpensive street food.
+- Portobello Market: This is one of London's most famous markets.
+Head here for antique shopping—there are over 1,000 dealers—as well as clothing and inexpensive street food.
 If you're into antiques and collectibles, this is the place to be.

-Covert Garden Market: One of the most popular areas of London also has a fun market to wander around.
-Covent Garden Market is where you'll find jewellery, artwork, souvenirs, food, and more!
+- Covert Garden Market: One of the most popular areas of London also has a fun market to wander around.
+You'll find jewelry, artwork, souvenirs, a farmer's market, and food.

-Borough Market: If you're looking for a bargain when it comes to street food, head to Borough Market.
-There are hundreds of food stalls here, whether you're looking for gooseberry and mint-flavored mustard, wine-infused cheese, or a steaming bowl of chicken curry for lunch.
+- Borough Market: If you're seeking a bargain on street food, visit the hundreds of food stalls here, whether you're looking for gooseberry and mint-flavored mustard or a steaming bowl of chicken curry for lunch.

-Petticoat Lane Market: You can find clothes and crowds abound at Petticoat Lane's market -- haggle on the leather jackets this street market's known for.
+- Petticoat Lane Market: Clothes and crowds abound at this market—haggle on the leather jackets this street market's known for.

 This article has been edited and updated by Lauren Juliff.